SAP-samples/btp-developer-guide-cap/documentation/observability/6-test-the-flow.md

 Have Identity Authentication SAML 2.0 integrated with the SAP Cloud Logging.
 See [Integrate SAP Cloud Identity Services - Identity Authentication SAML 2.0 with SAP Cloud Logging](https://help.sap.com/docs/cloud-logging/sap-cloud-logging/prerequisites#integrate-sap-cloud-identity-services---identity-authentication-saml-2.0-with-sap%0Acloud-logging).

+> [!TIP] If you are not having SAP Cloud Identity Services, you can login using the service keys in Cloud foundry runtime.
+For Kyma, The sap-cloud-logging-integration namespace->secrets will have the dashboard url, username and password to login.
 ## Access the SAP Cloud Logging Service

 1. In the SAP BTP cockpit, navigate to your subaccount and choose **Services** > **Instances and Subscriptions**.
 Then, choose the **Instances** tab.